Vivojay/mariana-music-player/docs/ARCHITECTURE.md

 managed-tool directory, a legacy local tool directory, then `PATH`.
 Managed activation uses same-volume renames and restores the prior version if the new directory cannot be activated.
+The first-run bundle contains FFmpeg/FFprobe/FFplay, fpcalc, rsgain, and Deno;
+downloads are checksum-verified in staging and expose bounded progress updates.
+The setup-complete marker remains authoritative, while older installations get at most one versioned tool-bundle repair offer instead of rerunning the wizard.